The Big Shift: Breckenridge Rental Tectonics

 The 6 Requirements for High-Quality Rental Management in Breckenridge Now

-- Guest booking capabilities on all major guest web sites HomeAway, VRBO, Airbnb, Flipkey/Tripdvisor, Expedia
+- Guest bookings on all major guest web sites HomeAway, VRBO, Airbnb, Flipkey/Tripdvisor, Expedia + more

 - Excellent guest review results determine property placement (page order) on guest sites

 - Market pricing management tools, full market data access & the expertise to apply it

 - A focus on rental management only, exclusive of HOA or other professional practice areas